ZinnNotZen/Customer_Segmeents/README.md

 - pandas, numpy, time libraries, plotting._timeseries, matplotlib.pyplot, seaborn, pprint, operator, sklearn.cluster, sklearn.preprocessing, sklearn.preprocessing, sklearn.decomposition, sklearn.preprocessing

 ### Description
-to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+This project is here to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
 These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.
 ### Files used
 This project we will analyzing data given to me from Udacity from the file Udacity_AZDIAS_Subset.csv.